 1. Joining Link Farms and Bad Link Neighborhoods

 When you include a link on your site to another site it is similar to a recommendation.
 You’re saying, “I think this is a quality site and I recommend it to my visitors.”

-So linking to a bunch of low quality site can damage your reputation.
-Plus, on the flip side Google looks at outgoing as well as incoming links.
+So linking to a bunch of low-quality sites can damage your reputation.
+Plus, on the flip side, Google looks at outgoing as well as incoming links.
 If shady sites link to your site Google will start to think you are shady too.
 Start paying for links or use Link Schemes and you will start to hear the whistle of the ax as it chops down your site.

 So the old saying “You’re only as good as the company you keep,” works online too.

 This is a pretty old tactic, but many people still fall for it.
 In the old days black hat SEOs used to create multiple pages with the same content hoping that it would increase the chances of getting ranked for keywords.
 One typical use was to use a page for every city a company serves using the same content except for the name of the city.
 Google picks up this duplicate content before most of us get out of bed in the morning.

 A tactic like this will likely get you served to the back of the line in terms of search results.

 One thing to note it is possible to inadvertently create duplicate content with your blog via categories, tags, and archive pages.
 This most likely won’t ruin your site, but it might be penalized.